nickjj/ansible-docker/README.md

 *Properties prefixed with \* are required.*

 - *`name` is the package name
-- `version` is the package version to be installed (or latest if this is not defined)
+- `version` is the package version to be installed (or "" if this is not defined)
 - `path` is the destination path of the symlink
 - `src` is the source path to be symlinked
 - `state` defaults to "present", other values can be "forcereinstall" or "absent"